-HEALTH & PHYSICAL
+HEALTH & PHYSICAL EDUCATION

-Physical Education - 0 .25 Cre dit

-Course Code:

-Grade 9: 082

-Grade 10: 084

-GRADE OFFERING ⊠9 ⊠10 □11 □12

-BUILDING OFFERING ⊠BHS S ⊠R⊢ IS SHCC

-Prerequisite: All freshmen and sophomores need to take this course.

-O, S, U grade

-Both units are required courses by the State of Ohio for graduation.
+Physical Education - 0.25 Credit Course Code: Grade 9: 082 Grade 10: 084 GRADE OFFERING $\boxtimes 9$ $\boxtimes 10$ $\square 11$ $\square 12$ BUILDING OFFERING ⊠BHS ⊠MCHS ⊠RHS □SHCC Prerequisite: All freshmen and sophomores need to take this course.
+O, S, U grade Both units are required courses by the State of Ohio for graduation.
 The course consists of (2) one-semester courses with one the freshman year and one the sophomore year.
 PE 9 & 10 do not count into the student cumulative GPA.
 Improvement in the principles of physical fitness and skills are sought.
 Cardiovascular and respiratory fitness through aerobic style activities are taught.
 From the basics of walking through running and rope jumping to circuit training are covered.
 Calisthenics, weights and other power and flexibility measures are also used.
 The student will be required to change into proper attire and participate in each activity.

-The 9th grade year consists of more team-oriented games: flag football, volleyball, soccer, etc.

-The 10th grade year includes some of the 9th grade activities but with more emphasis put on the individual and carry-over activities important for later life.

-\\\ Students involved in athletics may be able to receive P.E. credit without taking the course.
-Please see your guidance counselor or athletic director for more information\\\

-Course Code 082w - PE Waiver 9 will receive a grade of S that is not counted into the student's GPA Course Code 084w - PE Waiver 10 will receive a grade of S that is not counted into the student's GPA

-Health - 0.5 Credits
+The 9 th grade year consists of more team-oriented games: flag football, volleyball, soccer, etc. The 10 th grade year includes some of the 9 th grade activities but with more emphasis put on the individual and carry-over activities important for later life.
+Students involved in athletics may be able to receive P.E. credit without taking the course.
+Please see your School Counselor or athletic director for more information Course Code 082w - PE Waiver 9 will receive a grade of S that is not counted into the student's GPA Course Code 084w - PE Waiver 10 will receive a grade of S that is not counted into the student's GPA Health - 0.5 Credits Course Code: 081 GRADE OFFERING Prerequisite: All freshmen need to take this course.